Qarj/WebImblaze-Framework/README.md

 perl wif.pl --create-config
 ```

-Edit the config file, and change the `web_server_address` parameter from `localhost` to the DNS name of the server.
+Optional - edit the config file, and change the `web_server_address` parameter from `localhost` to the DNS name of the server.
 ```
 vi wif.config
 ```